-- Vaccines are recommended for all people ages 12 and over, including people who are pregnant, breastfeeding, wanting to get pregnant now or in the future. - The FDA granted full approval of the Pfizer COVID-19 vaccine for people ages 16+, triggering vaccine requirements across the US. - You are considered fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine. - Third Pfizer or Moderna vaccine doses are available for people with immunocompromising conditions who received two doses of either the Pfizer or Moderna vaccines. - Pfizer boosters for additional protection are available for people who received two Pfizer vaccine doses 6 or more months ago who are ages 65 and over, and ages 18-64 with underlying conditions, living in long-term care facilities, and with high-risk work exposures, such as frontline health care workers, first responders and teachers.
-Alameda County public vaccine sites are not offering booster doses, so please check local pharmacies or medical provider for boosters. - What if you got the J&J or Moderna vaccine?
+- Vaccines are recommended for all people ages 12 and over, including people who are pregnant, breastfeeding, wanting to get pregnant now or in the future. - The FDA granted full approval of the Pfizer COVID-19 vaccine for people ages 16+, triggering vaccine requirements across the US. - You are considered fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine. - Third Pfizer or Moderna vaccine doses are available for people with immunocompromising conditions who received two doses of either the Pfizer or Moderna vaccines.

+- Pfizer boosters for additional protection are available for people who received two Pfizer vaccine doses 6 or more months ago who are ages 65 and over, and ages 18-64 with underlying conditions, living in long-term care facilities, and with high-risk work exposures, such as frontline health care workers, first responders and teachers.
+Alameda County public vaccine sites are not offering booster doses, so please check local pharmacies or medical provider for boosters. - What if you got one dose of the J&J vaccine?
 Most people still have good protection against severe COVID-19.
-The FDA vaccine advisory board recommends a second dose of the J&J vaccine for all people at least 2 or more months after the first dose, and a Moderna booster 6+ months after the second dose for people at risk.
-This still needs approval by the FDA director, CDC advisory panel and CDC director before it is publicly available.
-They may become available October 23. - Need proof of vaccination?
+The FDA vaccine advisory board is reviewing the J&J booster data and will meet on October 14-15 to decide on it. - Need proof of vaccination?
 Visit the Digital COVID-19 Vaccine Record site to request your digital vaccination card.